Bostrix/FSL-Flirt/README.md

 - Confirm that the file `point_list.h` within the warpfns library accurately includes the path to `armawrap/newmat.h`.

-- Verify the accurate paths in meshclass's Makefile: verify the correct path in the makefile of meshclass to include additional LDFLAGS for the required libraries.
-For instance, if utilizing the newimage,miscmaths,NewNifti,cprob,znzlib,utils libraries as LDFLAGS variable in meshclass makefile,ensure that the correct path is present in the makefile.
+- Verify the accurate paths in meshclass's Makefile:Ensure the correct linker paths for the newimage, miscmaths, NewNifti, znzlib, cprob and utils libraries are included.

 - Compile Source Code:
 Execute the appropriate compile command to build the FLIRT tool.
 For example: